alphagov/fabric-scripts/README.md

 Fabric tasks can be run on groups of machines in a variety of different ways.

-by puppet class
+By puppet class:

     # target all machines that have the 'govuk::safe_to_reboot::yes' class
     $ fab integration puppet_class:govuk::safe_to_reboot::yes do:'uname -a'

-by numeric machine suffix
+By numeric machine suffix:

     # target all machines that end in '2'
     $ fab integration numbered:2 do:'uname -a'

-by node type (as defined in puppet)
+By node type (as defined in puppet):

     # target all 'frontend' machines
     $ fab integration node_type:frontend do:'uname -a'

-by the node name
+By the node name:

     # target just one node
     $ fab production -H backend-3.backend do:'uname -a'